 We're looking for extra volunteers at the newly revamped shop at Stonebarrow.

 To register your interest or find out more, please contact Gill at the Lyme Regis shop on 01297 445828 or call the West Dorset Office on 01297 489481.

-In May, our volunteer ecologist John Newbould will begin mapping veteran trees on the estate.
+In May, our volunteer ecologist John Newbould began mapping veteran trees on the estate.
 It's a big job and he'd welcome some extra help.

 Join the National Trust as a member to support our work and enjoy great benefits.
 Fancy parking for free every time you visit Langdon Hill, Stonebarrow and Burton Bradstock?
 How about free entry to Hardy's Cottage, Max Gate and Clouds Hill?